Adam P. Handfinger

-Adam Handfinger is Co-Managing Partner of the firm’s Miami office.
-He is certified by the Florida Bar as a Construction Law Specialist and focuses his practice on construction law and commercial litigation matters, representing construction professionals in issues relating to construction defects, contract negotiation, project management, payment, bond claims, and the project closeout process, as well as the litigation of disputes.
+Adam Handfinger is a co-managing partner of the firm’s Miami office, chair of the Client Service Committee, and sits on Peckar and Abramson’s Executive Committee.
+He is certified by the Florida Bar as a Construction Law Specialist and focuses his practice on construction law and commercial litigation matters, representing construction professionals in issues relating to contract negotiation, project management, subcontractor performance issues and claims, payment, construction defects, bond and insurance claims, the project closeout process, and the litigation of related disputes.

 "Our team assists clients throughout the project life-cycle—offering solutions to problems when they arise and avoiding litigation."

 Adam advises clients through all stages of construction projects, often helping clients resolve problems in real-time to avoid disputes and achieve successful project outcomes.
 Adam and his team have extensive litigation experience throughout the United States, in state and federal courts, as well as arbitration proceedings.
 This litigation experience involves all types of construction law issues, including payment disputes, delay claims, construction defect claims, and insurance coverage issues.

 Adam and his team have obtained several favorable and important published appellate construction law decisions:

 - Altman Contractors, Inc. v.
 Crum & Forster Specialty Insurance Company, 232 So.
 3d 273 (Fla.
 2017) (The Florida Supreme Court overturned the lower federal court decision and confirmed that contractors are entitled to be defended by their insurance carriers from construction defect claims asserted pursuant to Ch.
 558, Florida Statutes);